 Most people use only one of their two monitor connections.
 People who need to use two monitors can purchase a graphics card with dual head capability, which splits the display between the two screens.
 A computer with two dual head, PCIe-enabled video cards could theoretically support four monitors.

-In addition to connections for the motherboard and monitor, some graphics cards have connections for: Some cards also incorporate TV tuners.
-Next, we'll look at how to choose a good graphics card.
+In addition to connections for the motherboard and monitor, some graphics cards have connections for:- TV display: TV-out or S-video

 0 comments: